kurt-krueckeberg/d-docs/notes/on_iterators.md

 }
 ```

 The save method serves two purposes.
-First, in a language with reference semantics (such as Java), lookIMadeACopy is not a copy at all---it\'s an alias, another reference to the same underlying Range object.
+First, in a language with reference semantics (such as Java), lookIMadeACopy is not a copy at all&mdash;it\'s an alias, another reference to the same underlying Range object.
 Copying
 the actual object requires a method call.
 Second, in a language with value semantics, like C++, there\'s no distinction between copying to pass an argument to a function and copying to save a snapshot of the
 range.
 Calling save makes that syntactically obvious.
-(This solves a problem that plagues the STL\'s forward and input iterators, which are syntactically indistinguishable while semantically distinct---a
+(This solves a problem that plagues the STL\'s forward and input iterators, which are syntactically indistinguishable while semantically distinct&mdash;a
 perennial source of trouble.)

 Using the forward range interface, we can define a host of interesting algorithms.
 To get an idea of what range-based algorithms would look like, consider defining a function findAdjacent that advances through a